-2021 Community Development (CD11-02) - Osgood/Armory/Mason/Melendy Roads - Pedestrian and Bicycle Improvements - \$797,872 (\$159,574 Town Portion)
+2022 Community Development (CD11-02) - Osgood/Armory/Mason/Melendy Roads - Pedestrian and Bicycle Improvements -\$755,000 (\$151,000 Town Portion)

-Department Request: 2021 Funding CIP Advisory Committee Recommendation: 2021 Funding
+Department Request:2022 FundingCIP Advisory Committee Recommendation:2022 Funding

-This project request is for approximately 4,000 linear feet a new five-foot (5') wide, bituminous asphalt sidewalk with vertical granite curbing, a dedicated multi-purpose striped lane, and pedestrian walkway, to include, but not limited to associated drainage improvements, crosswalk markings, and repaving, along Osgood Road, Mason Road, Melendy Road, and Armory Road.
+This project request is for approximately 4,000 linear feet a combination of a new five-foot (5') wide, bituminous asphalt sidewalk with vertical granite curbing, a dedicated multi-purpose striped lane, and pedestrian walkway, to include, but not limited to associated drainage improvements, crosswalk markings, and repaving, along Osgood Road, Mason Road, Melendy Road, and Armory Road.
 The pedestrian improvement project will begin at the intersection of West Street and Osgood Road, continue along Osgood Road past Adams Field, Osgood Pond, and Hazel Adams Burns Park, the intersection of Mason Road to the intersection of Osgood Road, Melendy Road, and Armory Road.
 The pedestrian improvement will continue along Armory Road past Leisure Acres Mobile Home Park and National Guard Armory to its intersection with the Granite Town Rail-Trail.
 These roadway sections are heavily traveled by motorized vehicles and non-motorized modes of transportation (e.g. pedestrians and cyclists) and include a walking route from a high-density mobile home park to the High and Middle Schools.

 An application was submitted in 2019 for the project to the NHDOT Congestion Mitigation and Air Quality (CMAQ) Program.
 This reimbursement program provides an 80% federal funding/20% local matching funds opportunity.
 The project was selected and has been awarded the federal funding.
-The project as presented to the CIP Advisory Committee has a total estimated cost of \$797,872.
-The Town's

-20% share equates to \$159,574.
+The project as presented to the CIP Advisory Committee has a total estimated cost of \$755,000.
+The Town's 20% share equates to \$151,000.